aaronbloomfield/pdr/uva/old/index-fall-2021.md

     - Each lab is for a given week, which (for sake of argument) we claim starts on a Monday
     - Which lab is done on which week is listed below in the semester schedule
 - The lab is released the week before, typically on a Wednesday or Thursday
-    - While a version of the lab will be in this github repo for some time prior, there **WILL** be modifications to that lab up until the "official" release, which Thursday at noon
+    - While a version of the lab will be in this github repo for some time prior, there **WILL** be modifications to that lab up until the "official" release, which is when it is announced as released on the twitter feed: [\@UVaCS2150][151]
 - All the labs and tutorials can be found on the [labs page][107] ([md][108]) and the [tutorials page][100] ([md][101]).
     - In particular, these pages have additional details and links not described here